[ Discussion Links ] [ Online ] [ Comix ] [ Dr Who ] [ Photos ] [ Textures ] [ Occasional Sims Blog ] [ Forums ] [

 I finally managed to get a shot of Madbat's "chicken".

 Where my first character Madbat is naturally a Sith Inquisitor, seen here in Hallowe'en costume, with her old hat.

 Dungeons and Dragons Online

 Pretty, plenty of people there.
 Nicely done landscapes; not all the action is in subterranean dungeons (but much is!)

 Wonderful sculptures were possible in ATITD.
 This was made by Brucette.

 I loved building things, like this Funerary temple.

 This game was the love of my life for a long time.
 Even more than Sims!
 Beautifully drawn landscapes, an interesting story, set in the ancient world (or a fantasy, slightly steampunk variant of it) and many puzzles and tests to play.
 AND NO COMBAT!
 Though plenty of interpersonal CONFLICT!
 Sadly, it had shrunk past the point of playability over the last couple of years as the main (and only) developer found other things that interest him more.
 Now taken on by a new developer.

 Amazing, excellent, so full of promise - but sadly, it's going nowhere.
 User-made content is good but has resulted in the only real "game" there being that of selling goods or services to other players.
 Building in SL is better than in any other online world.
-If you're not in the States, be prepared for it to feel like a single-player game.
+If you're not in the States, be prepared for it to feel like a single-player game; it is real-time, so when I am online most other players aer sleeping or working.
 There is much beautiful content already there, and it's definitely worth a look if you like pretty things.
 Largely taken over by groups interested in BDSM roleplay.
 For this reason I wouldn't recommend it unless you are over 30 and very open-minded.

 I KNEW I should have made a dwarf....
 I usually play chaotic human fighters though :)

 What D&D Character Am I?